maestroque/Sailing_Game/README.md

 # Sailing_Game
-A turn-based console sailing game, for our programming course in AUTh.
+A turn-based console sailing game, for our structured programming course in AUTh.